 I didn’t actually use saltfish for this, since I decided to use the cod I still had in the freezer from Angola.
-I cooked it with tomato, onions and garlic, as that’s how saltfish is often prepared.
+I cooked it with tomato, onions, and garlic, as that’s how saltfish is often prepared.
 I also added a pinch of chili flakes.
 It turned out really good, despite how quick and simple it was.

 The chop up is made by mashing boiled eggplant, butternut squash and spinach.
-It’s seasoned simply, with butter, onion and garlic, and I honestly though it was going to be gross.
+It’s seasoned simply, with butter, onion, and garlic, and I honestly thought it was going to be gross.
 But it smelled reassuringly buttery as it was cooking, and it turned out tasting alright.
 Maybe even good.
 I’m not sure I’m really sold on it, but it’s definitely worth a try.
 You can find the recipe I used at A Taste for Travel.

 I didn’t actually eat this for breakfast because I didn’t like the idea of cod first thing in the morning, but it made a great and filling dinner.
 I put the fish and chop up on the toast which worked really well; I didn’t even feel it needed butter.

 Pepperpot and fungee is Antigua’s national dish, so I had to try it, though I can’t say I was too excited about it.